Foundation / Corporation

 Newfoundland and Labrador Arts Council (ArtsNL)

-Grants of up to $4,000 and grants of up to $10,000 to Newfoundland and Labrador professional artists and groups of artists for the creation and presentation of new work in any discipline.
-Applicants are encouraged to contact program staff prior to applying.
-Disciplines may include film, dance, multidisciplinary arts, music, theater, visual arts, and writing.
-Grants support project costs related to creation, production, administration, travel, and professional development.
+Grants of up to $4,000 and grants of up to $10,000 to Newfoundland and Labrador individual artists and groups of artists to create and present works in the disciplines of film, dance, theater, visual arts, writing, multi-disciplinary arts, and music.
+Funding will support project costs associated with production, creation, travel, and administration.
+Funding may also be requested for professional development.

 PPGP grant categories:

-1) New Professional Artist or Group - An individual artist with less than three years professional arts practice post education, or a group in which at least half of the members each has less than three years professional arts practice post education.
+-New Professional Artist or Group: An individual artist with less than three years professional arts practice post education, or a group in which at least half of the members each has less than three years professional arts practice post education.

-2) Established Professional Artist or Group - An individual with more than three years professional arts practice post education, or a group in which at least half of the members each has more than three years professional arts practice post education.
+-Established Professional Artist or Group: An individual with more than three years professional arts practice post education, or a group in which at least half of the members each has more than three years professional arts practice post education.
+Successful applicants will be awarded a minimum of 75% of the funding requested.

 Professional arts practice includes activities in which an artist works on a creative artistic project, and makes income from that activity, and/or the presentation of the results of that activity in the artistic discipline in which funds are being requested in an application.

--For individuals who undertake formal arts studies, it refers to when he/she has completed studies and is no longer a full-time student in an arts training program.
+-For individuals who undertake formal arts studies, it refers to when he/she has completed studies and/or is no longer a full time student in an arts training program.

 -For individuals who are self-taught, or work in an art practice that does not include formal training, it would refer to secondary school, or after the individual reaches the age of 18.